In life, it’s often the small details that define success over failure—and it’s exactly the same when running your own website.

 This is well worth knowing, as it will help this website to allocate their resources more effectively—if they use paid advertising, they could afford to spend more to attract customers based on the $600 lifetime value rather than the $100 transaction value.
 This higher lifetime value means they can spend more on advertising and promotion, will attract more customers, and will allow their business to grow more quickly—what’s not to like!

 If you’ve never tracked website metrics before—and especially if you’re bad at math—all of those numbers, charts, and percentages can seem intimidating.
 However, it really doesn’t need to be: most of the top tracking software presents the data in relatively straightforward terms, meaning anyone and everyone can digest it.
-The metrics themselves may sound sophisticated, but in reality they are tracking quite a simple set of behaviors.
+The website health metrics themselves may sound sophisticated, but in reality they are tracking quite a simple set of behaviors.

 If you can continually improve any of the metrics included in today’s list, you are making real, noticeable improvements to your website.
 This will put you in the best possible position going forward.

-What do you think is the most important website metric?
+What do you think is the most important website effectiveness metric?
 Let us know in the comment section below!